The Teichm\"uller Space of a 3-Dimensional Anosov Flow: The Orbit-Equivalence Space of Anosov Flow

 \section{The Orbit-Equivalence Space of Anosov Flow}

-In this section, we prove Theorem \ref{thm connect}, Theorem \ref{thm flow flexibility 0} and give the Teichm\"uller space of an Anosov flow on $3$-manifold, i.e., Corollary \ref{cor Teich space orbit-eq}.
-Firstly, we will deform a transitive $C^{1+}$-smooth Anosov flow on $3$-manifold to get another one in its orbit-equivalence class whose stable and unstable Jacobians associate with objective functions.
-We generalize this (Theorem \ref{thm flow flexibility 0}) to the following one.
+In this section, we prove Theorem \ref{thm flow flexibility 0} the realization of Anosov flow, Theorem \ref{thm connect} the path-connectedness of the orbit-equivalence space of Anosov flows, and Theorem \ref{thm component} the homotopy type of the Anosov flow space, and give the Teichm\"uller space of an Anosov flow on $3$-manifold, i.e., Corollary \ref{cor Teich space orbit-eq}.

+Firstly, we show the realization (Theorem \ref{thm flow flexibility 0}), i.e., we will deform a transitive $C^{1+}$-smooth Anosov flow on $3$-manifold to get another one in its orbit-equivalence class whose stable and unstable Jacobians associate with objective functions.
+We generalize this to the following one.

 \begin{theorem} Let $\Phi$ be a transitive $C^{1+}$-smooth Anosov flow on $3$-manifold $(M,a_0)$.
 Let $f_\sigma:M\to \RR\ (\sigma=s,u)$ be two H\"older function with $P_{f_\sigma}(\Phi)=P_\sigma$.
 Then there exist two H\"older function $g_\sigma:M\to \RR_-$, a $C^{1+}$-smooth Anosov flow $\Psi$ of manifold $M$ and a bi-H\"older continuous homeomorphism $H$ such that \begin{enumerate} \item The function $g_\sigma<0$ is H\"older cohomologous to function $f_\sigma-P_\sigma$ and $P_{g_\sigma}(\Phi)=0$, $\sigma=s,u$. \item $\Psi$ is orbit-equivalent to $\Phi$ via $H$. \item For all periodic point $p\in M$ of\, $\Psi$, one has that